Routes

 The Vicksburg Trail will be open all day to Individual and Family registered riders.
 We suggest riders who are riding this popular trail make their way back to the Historic Village in time to grab a bite to eat.
 Please be careful as you cross the sometimes busy road between the Vicksburg Historic Village and the Vicksburg Trail.

 Training Tips: Can a bicyclist actually ride imperial, metric or hybrid-century (83 miles…ha ha ha) in eight hours?
 Well, the answer is yes, for some of us.
 It could be you!
-If you try it you’ll find out for yourself.
 Here’s a word to the wise: train for it.
 Those who can do a century ride tend to think of themselves as cyclists and kit up in padded shorts.